bitifet/pasar/README.md

     - But be carefull, that THOSE ARE BLOCKING FUNCTIONS.
 So use at your own risk.
     - Available only for Node version v0.11.0 or hihger.

+  * Global access control policies, including restriction to some functionalities like /help, etc...

   * More comming... (see [TODO](#TODO) )

   * For latest changes see: [CHANGELOG](CHANGELOG.txt)